BR British Rail Crimson & Cream

 via Chatham and the Catford Loop boat train on the 21st

 April 1968.
-The MLV has yet to display its’ identity on the cab front as well
+The MLV has yet to display its’ identity on the cab front

-and blue /grey.
+green, blue and blue /grey.
 To the left of MLV can

 be seen an EDL coupled to a Mark 1 BSK; this being from one of the two paper trains from